getporter/porter/docs/content/best-practices/gke.md

 GKE cluster authentication requires more than just a kubeconfig, it also needs a service account configured.

-See the [GKE example][example] for a full working example bundle.
+See [ghcr.io/getporter/examples/gke][example] for a full working example bundle.

-[example]: /example-bundles/src/gke-example
+[example]: /examples/src/gke

 1. [Generate a kubeconfig](#generate-a-kubeconfig).
 1. [Create a service account](#create-a-service-account).